cloud-native-uas/codelabs/site/codelabs/iac-crossplane-github.md

-summary: Instantiate a Crossplane managed K8s cluster on Exoscale
+summary: Manage GitHub Resources with Crossplane
-id: cloud-aws-vpn-services
+id: iac-crossplane-github
-categories: Kubernetes, Crossplane, Exoscale
+categories: Kubernetes, Crossplane
 tags: introduction, fhb-pe
 status: Published
 authors: Thomas Schuetz

-# Create GitHub Repositories with Crossplane
+# Manage GitHub Resources with Crossplane

 ## Introduction
 In this lab, we will demonstrate how to provision GitHub repositories using Crossplane.
 Crossplane is an open-source Kubernetes add-on that enables you to manage cloud resources using Kubernetes.
 It extends the Kubernetes API to allow you to create, configure, and manage cloud resources using Kubernetes manifests.
 Crossplane is a CNCF sandbox project and is part of the Cloud Native Computing Foundation.

-### Big Picture

 ### Prerequisites
 - A Kubernetes Cluster